Menu UVK help - System booster Pub

-The UVK system booster helps you to fix system errors, improve performance and free hard disk space.
+The System Booster lets you fix Windows issues, improve performance and free hard disk space.

 It scans your registry and file system for errors and displays the results in a list where you can choose what to remove.